Cathy Malchiodi, PhD and Emily Johnson Welsh, LPCC, LPAT, ATR-BC, REAT Institute Faculty

 KMAC Museum is an American art museum that "connects people to Art and Creative Practice".
 The museum is a 501c3 organization located in the West Main District of downtown Louisville, Kentucky.
 Because the course will be held on the third floor of this venue, you will be treated to seeing exhibits while you are on your breaks and before and after the training hours.
 There is a wonderful coffee shop on site as well as a gift store with local and national artisans' artwork.

-Lodging: There is a variety of lodging within walking distance of the KMAC venue and we will be updating this section shortly with some recommendations for accommodations.
+Lodging: There is a variety of lodging within walking distance of the KMAC venue; please see below to get the best deals on accommodations in the vicinity of KMAC.
 One can never starve in downtown Louisville because there are some of the best restaurants in all price ranges with fabulous cuisine and access to Fourth Street Live for entertainment and dining.

 Follow Trauma-Informed Practices on Facebook!